A. Y. Jackson Secondary School (Toronto): History

 A.Y.
 Jackson was opened in 1970 under the North York Board of Education, as a grades 10 to 13 school.
+The school was designed by architecture firm Allward & Gouinlock Architects under Raymond Moriyama for the North York Board of Education.
 However, as part of the 1998 amalgamation of North York into the City of Toronto, the Toronto District School Board now operates A.Y.
 Jackson.

+The school was originally proposed to be named Eastview Secondary School, however, it was changed to be named as A.Y.
+Jackson Secondary School, after the former painter and member of the Group of Seven.
+Following a lengthy construction period and a hefty price tag of $3,700,000, the schools official grand opening was held on the night of Thursday November 26th, 1970.
+The school was designed to be open concept, like many other schools within this time frame.
+The school was designed with a blend of Mid-century modern and Brutalist architecture of the exterior, reminiscent of the Ontario Science Centre.
+The school featured an eye-catching reception hall that was designed to look like a hotel lobby.
+Rather than using traditional hardwood flooring, the school was built with carpeted floors across many of its hallways and classrooms.
+It also featured a lounge area at the top of the spiral staircase (which has now been replaced as SHSM office space).
+The school was also dubbed as "Metro's most modern secondary school" at the time of its opening.
+Since then, the open concept classrooms have been enclosed off due to issues with the concept.

 In 2016, as part of a TDSB board decision, the school underwent more changes, with the school now supporting grade nine students and the Gifted program.

 Student life

 Academics

 The school offers three Specialist High Skills Majors (SHSM) in the fields of Biotechnology, Business, and Information Communications Technology.
-It also offers three dual credit courses in Forensic Science, Introduction to Marketing, and Composition & Creativity, in collaboration with Seneca College.
+It also offers three dual credit courses in Forensic Science, Introduction to Marketing, and Composition & Creativity, and Aeronautics in collaboration with Seneca Polytechnic.
 The school also serves as the giftedness program secondary school for much of east North York, as well as parts of Scarborough.
 In the 2018–2019 school year, 90% of grade 9 students achieved the provincial standard in academic math and 50% achieved the provincial standard in applied math.
 In addition, in the 2018–2019 school year, 87% of grade 10 students achieved the provincial standard for Literacy on their first attempt.
+More recently, in the 2021-2022 school year, A Y Jackson ranked 1st among all TDSB schools on the EQAO math assessment with 93.2% of students achieving the provincial standard.